jina-ai/jina/docs/chapters/jep/main.rst

 Who should write JEP?
 ---------------------

-The KEP process begins with a new idea for Jina.
+The JEP process begins with a new idea for Jina.
 It is highly recommended that a single JEP contain a single key proposal or new idea.
 Small enhancements or patches often don't need a JEP and can be injected into the Jina development workflow with a Github submission to the Jina issue tracker.

 The following scenarios may require a JEP: